M O R N I N G S T A R A N G E L I N E

 Angeline began acting in theatre as a child and continued studying acting and writing throughout college.
-In 2014 she made her feature debut as Nizhoni Smiles in Drunktown’s Finest at the Sundance Film Festival.
-Since then, Angeline has starred in Paramount's Yellowstone, Netflix's Chambers, and HBO's This Much I Know Is True.
+In 2014 she made her feature debut as Nizhoni Smiles in Drunktown's Finest at the Sundance Film Festival.
+Since then, Angeline has starred in Paramount's Yellowstone, Netflix's Chambers, HBO's This Much I Know Is True, and Amazon's Outer Range.

-Behind the camera, she has worked in AD, camera, casting, and location departments and received awards from the American Indian Film Festival, Institute of American Indian Arts, and was honored by the New Mexico Film, and TV Hall of Fame.
-In 2019, she (Morningstar Media, LLC.) co-produced Blackhorse Lowe's feature FUKRY.
+Behind the camera, she has worked in AD, camera, casting, and location departments and received awards from the American Indian Film Festival, Institute of American Indian Arts, and was honored by the New Mexico Film and TV Hall of Fame.
+In 2019, she co-produced and starred in Blackhorse Lowe's feature FUKRY.
 She is a 2018 Sundance Indigenous Lab Fellow for her directorial and writing debut, Yá’át’ééh Abiní.

-Most recently Morningstar assisted Zack Snyder on Army of the Dead, is a 2020 Vision Maker Media Shorts Fellow for her co-written script Seeds, and is a 2020 Native American Feature Film Writers Lab Fellow for her script Rowdy by Nature.
-She also serves on the Board of Directors of the mixed media company Tse’Nato’.
+Morningstar assisted Zack Snyder on his 2021 film Army of the Dead, is a 2020 Vision Maker Media Shorts Fellow for her co-written script Seeds and is a 2020 Native American Feature Film Writers Lab Fellow for her script Rowdy by Nature.
+She also serves on the Board of Directors of the mixed-media company Tse'Nato'.

 ACTING AWARDS &